Dave Lister: 1980s

 Lister first appeared in Red Dwarf's first episode "The End" (1988), where he is characterised as third technician on board the mining ship Red Dwarf, ranking below his immediate superior Arnold Rimmer (Chris Barrie), with whom he shares quarters, and all four of the service robots as the lowest ranked crew member on board the ship.
 As a technician, Lister helps Rimmer with maintenance work on chicken soup vending machines that not even the robots are assigned to.
 Lister is shown having smuggled an unquarantined pregnant cat from the moon Titan on board Red Dwarf as part of his five-year plan to buy a farm on Fiji to bring along the cat, the cat's unborn kittens, and to get a sheep and a cow and breed horses.
-As punishment for this, he is put into stasis for 18 months without pay.
+As punishment for bringing the cat on board, he is put into stasis for 18 months without pay.

 Lister mentions that crewmember Kristine Kochanski (C P Grogan) was going to come with him to Fiji, but never told her before her death.
 The ship's computer Holly (Norman Lovett) tells Lister that while Lister was in stasis, a release of lethal radiation occurred on board as a result of a faulty repair carried out by Rimmer, killing the entire crew.
 As a result, Holly keeps Lister in stasis for three million years until the radiation levels return to normal.
 Lister is left as presumably the last human being in the universe, accompanied on Red Dwarf by a hologram simulation of Rimmer and a humanoid creature called "the Cat" (Danny John-Jules) that evolved from his cat, who was safely sealed in the hold along with her unborn kittens when the crew died.
 Lister tells Holly to set co-ordinates for Fiji, which has become the "promised land" in the religion of the Cat's people.